HeliaMonteiro/Know-the-World/README.md

   This page is a space to share travel experience and get inspiration too.
-  You can share the city name, country, image, give a title to describle your trip and write a short descruption about your experience.
+  You can share the city name, country, image, give a title to describle your trip and write a short description about your experience.

 :woman_technologist: Planning & Problem Solving